ios-xr/iosxr-ansible/README.md

 where the script is being run.
 For the remote mode, Ansible automatically attempts to establish SSH connection to the remote node.
 Once established, it copies a script, so-called Ansible module, and runs it on the remote node.
-The script responds to the server in JSON format.
-This remote mode requires TPNNS running on the IOS-XR node.
+The script responds to the server in JSON formatted text.
+This mode requires setting up third-party namespace (XRNNS) on the IOS-XR node.

 As for the local mode, Ansible run the module script on the local server.
 The script has to establish a connection to the remote node itself.
-The local mode IOS-XR Ansible module uses Ansible network module to establish SSH connection to the IOS-XR console to run CLI command.
+The local mode module uses Ansible network module to establish SSH connection to the IOS-XR console to run CLI command.

-There are 2 implementions of "local" mode, CLI and Netconf XML.
-And there are 2 options for Netconf XML, raw and YDK option.
+There are 2 implementions of "local" mode, CLI and NECONF XML.
+And there are 2 options for NETCONF XML, raw and YDK option.
 The YDK option requires ydk-py python libraries from github.

 ## Directories structure